Get the latest docsYou are looking at documentation for an older release. Not what you want? Go to the current release documentation.

-Multi-tenancy is a Cloudify Premium-edition feature that enables you to create multiple independent logical groups of resources as isolated environments on a single Cloudify Manager.
-A tenant is a logical entity that contains a group of Cloudify resources such as blueprints, deployments, executions, plugins and secrets.
-Using multi-tenancy is useful when you want to limit access to a specific set of data to a defined set of users.
+Multi-tenancy is a function that enables you to create multiple independent logical groups as isolated environments, which can be managed by a single Cloudify Manager.
+A tenant is a logical entity that contains all its resources, for example, blueprint, deployment, workflows and so on.
+Using multi-tenancy is useful when you want to limit access to a specific set of data (the tenant) to a defined set of users.

 Multi-Tenancy for Premium Users

-This section describes a basic process for adding a tenant, then assigning one or more users to it.
+This section describes a basic process for adding a tenant, then adding one or more users to it.
 It is relevant only to Premium users.
+Click here for information about managing users and here for information about managing user groups.

-default_tenantis also automatically created.
-Either use this default tenant or create one or more new tenants with the following command: Using
+default-tenant, is also installed.
+Either use the default tenant or create one or more new tenants.

 admincredentials in the Cloudify CLI (